Dual Ramsey theorem for trees: Introduction

 The aim of the present paper is to bring together these two lines of development by proving the Dual Ramsey Theorem for Trees as announced in \cite{So3}.
 This theorem is a common strengthening of two classical results---Leeb's Ramsey theorem for trees and Graham and Rothschild's Dual Ramsey Theorem.
 It should be noted that the first one of these theorems is formulated in terms of copies of trees, the second one in terms of partitions of finite initial segments of natural numbers.
 So the first challenge is to find objects that generalize both: copies of trees and partitions.
 To this end, the two classical Ramsey theorems are restated in terms of functions.
 Their common generalization is then formulated using functions that turn out to come from appropriately modified Galois connections in the sense of Ore \cite{Ore}, \cite{G-S}.
 (The association of duality in Ramsey theory with Galois connections is new and may be worth further investigation.)
 This generalization, which is the main theorem of the paper, is then proved with the use of our abstract approach to Ramsey theory from \cite{Sol}.

 Aside from the theoretical considerations, the motivation for our main result comes, in a vague sense, from the recent results in \cite{BaKw} and \cite[Section 3]{Mo}.

 In Section~\ref{S:tree}, we give all the required definitions, the statement of our main result, Theorem~\ref{T:mn}, and its context.
 We also prove there that the main theorem strengthens the two classical Ramsey results mentioned above.
 In Section~\ref{S:aR}, we outline the fragment of the abstract Ramsey theory developed in \cite{Sol} that is needed for our proof and we state the appropriate versions of the Hales--Jewett theorem that will be used.
-In Section~\ref{S:proof}, we give a proof of the main result.
+In Section~\ref{S:proof}, we give a proof of the main result; its principal technical argument is contained in Section~\ref{Su:lpP}.